How much does it cost?

 The 2019 costs and schedule will be on the Attend page.

 First of all, thank you for asking!
 Linux Plumbers Conference sponsorship is managed by the Linux Foundation.
 You can find the details on their 2019 brochure here.
 Great benefits come with sponsorship.
 Please check it out.

 When does registration open?

-Registration is now open.
+Registration is closed.
 See our Attend page for registration details.

 When does registration end?